 Bitcoin was the first of its kind, so all it really had to do was work.
 Scaling, capacity, speed, and other issues would be addressed down the line, as more developers came onto the open source project and began creating second-layer technologies like Segregated Witness and Lightning Network.

-Because Litecoin’s code is similar to Bitcoin’s, it is often used as a testbed for these technologies before they make it to Bitcoin.
-But by default, Litecoin is faster than Bitcoin.
+Because Litecoin’s code is similar to Bitcoin’s, it is often used as a testnet for these technologies before they make it to Bitcoin.
 Bitcoin transactions take roughly ten minutes per blockchain confirmation.
 The cryptocurrency can handle approximately 5-7 transactions per second.
 Meanwhile, Litecoin generates blocks in 2.5 minutes and can handle 56 transactions per second.

 The cryptocurrency got its name due to being a more lite version of Bitcoin due to these attributes.
-Litecoin is often used to send crypto from one platform to another for this reason, and due to the low cost and speed associated with its transactions.
+Litecoin is often used to send crypto from one platform to another due to the low cost and speed associated with its transactions.

 Supply and Distribution